SShaDe: scalable shape deformation via local representations: Results

 \section{Results}

-For validating the performance of our method, we test its performance on as-rigid-as-possible (ARAP) deformation tasks against state-of-the-art solutions.
-We also evaluate the pipeline on different types of deformations, for proving its applicability in different contexts.
+We validate the performance of our method by testing its performance on handle-guided deformation tasks against state-of-the-art solutions.
+We also evaluate the pipeline on different types of deformations, to prove its applicability in different contexts.
 Finally, we show that our approach can be exploited for pose transfer tasks.

 Our method is implemented in C++, using as backends the Eigen library for linear algebra routines~\cite{eigenweb} and the libigl library for basic geometric operations~\cite{libigl}.
 All the experiments are performed on a machine equipped with a CPU Intel i7-10700K and 32GB of RAM.